benjaminweymouth/WealthSimpleCaseStudy/README.md

 USE: Articles on the major trends in the Canadian / International FinTech market.

-NOTE: Can use Michael Porter's Five Forces Trend model here.
-Apply to the FinTech Domain.

 * What are the other major companies in this domain?